Live Fast. Die Young

 Pop psychology has told us not to give people advice.
 That it’s almost totally useless to give people advice unless they ask us for it.
 There’s some truth to that but I resolve to be more frank with the people close to me.
 Our most intimate relationships should be strong enough that we can apply some pressure on the other person to be better.

-If someone close to Patrick (which I wasn’t at the time of his death) had really put pressure on him to apply his work ethic to getting his vices under control he would likely still be alive and on the path to being a better person.
-With Patrick, it maybe wouldn’t have made a difference but I bet there’s someone in your life, who’s life will surely be shortened and worsened but for your application of pressure to be better.
+If someone close to Patrick (which I wasn’t at the time of his death) had put pressure on him to apply his powerful work ethic to getting his vices under control he would likely still be alive and on the path to being a better person.
+With Patrick, it maybe wouldn’t have made a difference but I bet there’s someone in your life, whose life will surely be shortened and worsened but for your application of pressure to be better.